yugang-amd/blog/content/posts/bazel-documentation-improvements/index.md

 > It's pronounced "bay-zuhl" (like "hazel" with a "B").<br>
 > /ˈbeɪ.zəl/

-This post collects specific, actionable ideas for improving [Bazel's main documentation website](https://bazel.build/docs), with the goal of boosting adoption and enhancing the developer experience.
+This post presents specific, actionable ideas for improving [Bazel's main documentation website](https://bazel.build/docs), with the goal of boosting adoption and enhancing the developer experience.
 Like any open source project, Bazel is the result of real human effort—this is offered in the spirit of a naive proposal to help make the project even better.

 There are many parts of the Bazel documentation that are quite good and we should salvage those.
 This post targets the poor sections of the documentation that eclipse the good parts.